markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-teams.md

 ## Incidents and outages

 If you're experiencing issues related to Teams updates, [submit a support request](../operate/windows-autopatch-support-request.md).
+You can only submit a support request if you have E3+ or F licenses.
+For more information, see [Features and capabilities](../overview/windows-autopatch-overview.md#features-and-capabilities).